Toshiba Portege Z930-10Q

 When we turned our attention to the laptop universe, there was one model in particular that caught our attention: Toshiba’s £1,300 Portege Z930-10Q.
 But mostly for how slim it was.
 Because its other offerings didn’t really sparked our imagination.
-And now we will tell you why in the article below.
+And now we will tell you why in the review below.

 The Portege Z930-10Q has quite an array of specs waiting to be discovered.
-In our benchmarks we found the following: a resolution of 1,366 x 768 pixels on a 13.3″ display, a 1.8GHz dual-core Intel Core i5 processor (capable to turn into a 2.3GHz one), a HD 4000 GPU, 6GB of internal memory and the usual battery.
+In our tests we found the following: a resolution of 1,366 x 768 pixels on a 13.3″ display, a 1.8GHz dual-core Intel Core i5 processor (capable to turn into a 2.3GHz one), a HD 4000 GPU, 6GB of internal memory and the usual battery.

 Multiple connectivity options